About the IWW

 - I.W.W. members are referred to as wobblies

-- There are general membership branches all around the world – Uganda and South Africa, Australia, Germany, just to name a few!
+- There are general membership branches all around the world – Australia, Germany & Austria, The United Kingdom, China… just to name a few!

 We are the Industrial Workers of the World because we organize industrially.
 This means we organize all workers producing the same goods or providing the same services into one big union, rather than dividing workers by skill or trade, so we can pool our strength to win our demands together.

 Since the I.W.W. was founded in 1905, we have made significant contributions to the labor struggles around the world and have a proud tradition of organizing across gender, ethnic, and racial lines long before such organizing was popular.

 We invite you to become a member whether or not the I.W.W. happens to have representation rights in your workplace.
 We organize the worker, not the job, and recognize that unions are not about government certification or employer recognition but about workers coming together to address common concerns.
 Sometimes this means refusing to work with dangerous equipment and chemicals.
 Other times it means agitating around particular issues or grievances in a workplace or industry.